Suryansh2k/Personal-Website/README.md

 # Personal-Website
 <i>This is an personal website/portfolio.</i>
 <hr>
-This is an developer portfolio website made using HTML, CSS and JavaScript.
+This is an developer portfolio website made using HTML & CSS.